Waikawa Beach

 Waikawa Beach is a small settlement in the Horowhenua District of the Manawatū-Whanganui region of New Zealand's North Island.
 It is located on the South Taranaki Bight at the mouth of Waikawa Stream, 7.5 kilometres northwest of Manakau, and 19 kilometres southwest of Levin, both distances being by road.

 Hank Edwards Reserve is a small park adjacent to a footpath over Waikawa Stream.

-In Hank Edwards Reserve is a defibrillator (AED) on the street-facing wall of the facilities block.
 The toilet block was originally built in the late 1960s.
 In 2022 it was extensively remodelled at a cost of at least $369,687 plus GST.
 The Facilities Block now offers two accessible toilets, a family changing room, and storage for use by the Waikawa Beach Ratepayers Association.
 There are also outdoor showers, a gas barbecue and picnic tables under cover, and drinking fountain.

 On Monday 13 October 2008 a concrete boat ramp was laid next to the footbridge by volunteers from the community.
 The ramp is suitable for kayaks and small boats.

 Erosion near the stream mouth has been a problem since the 1930s and particularly from February 2018.